 Wind farm of sixty-four (64) turbines, boundary radius of 3,400 m.

 For all wind farm sizes, the wind farm boundary is circular, as depicted Fig. 1.
 The origin is at the center of the farm, coincident with the depicted reference turbine, and the specified boundary radius for each farm is measured from the origin.
-The radii magnitudes were determined by evenly distributing the specified number of turbines in concentric circles, with no less than 5 diameter spacing between adjacent turbines, and rounding up to the nearest 100 m.
+The radii magnitudes were determined by evenly distributing the specified number of turbines in concentric circles, with no less than 5-diameter spacing between adjacent turbines, and rounding up to the nearest 100 m.

-All wind farms will be populated with the IEA37 3.35 MW onshore reference turbine [4], whose main attributes are summarized in Appendix A
+All wind farms will be populated with the IEA37 3.35 MW onshore reference turbine [4], whose main attributes are summarized in Appendix A.

 Note that the farm boundary restricts only turbine hub locations.
 The blade radius is permitted to extend beyond, but hub locations must be on or within the boundary.
 Hub locations are further restricted from being placed closer to each other than two diameters apart.